Updated July 25th, 2013

 One of the most valuable things to me are my bookmarks.
 I have hundreds of pages bookmarked.
-I like to be detailed.
-I like to be able to refer back to things, and refer people onto useful things.
-(When I read a good article, I share it in Twitter, so why not follow me for good stuff daily.)
+I like to be detailed, refer back to things and refer people onto useful things.
 Unfortunately I am not one of those people that can read things once and then be able to recall the information at any time.

 Increasingly this last couple of years I have found myself using digital bookmarks in PDF files and internet pages, so I thought that potentially the most useful thing I could give you this Christmas is to share some of my fitness related bookmarks with you.